goutamgmb/NTIRE21_BURSTSR/README.md

 a high-resolution image using a DSLR camera mounted on a tripod to serve as ground truth.
 We extract 160x160 crops from the bursts to obtain a training set consisting of 5405 crops, and a validation set consisting of 882 crops.
-A detailed description of the BurstSR dataset is available in the paper "Deep Burst Super-Resolution" (link will be posted soon).
+A detailed description of the BurstSR dataset is available in the paper ["Deep Burst Super-Resolution"](https://arxiv.org/pdf/2101.10997.pdf).
+Please cite the [paper](https://arxiv.org/pdf/2101.10997.pdf) if you use the BurstSR dataset in your work.

 **Challenges:** Since the burst and ground truth images are captured using different cameras, there exists a spatial mis-alignment,